01 of 08

-Ah, winter.
+Winter is a special time.
 There's nothing quite like snuggling up with a mug of hot cocoa in front of a crackling fire.
-Actually, the cold air slapping your face as you zip down a snowy mountain is pretty fantastic.
-Then again, building a snowman next to giant rock formations that are million of years old is quite spectacular.
-OK, so there are lots of fun things to do in the winter months.
-Luckily, our country offers some of the most spectacular environments to do just that: national parks.
+And, the cold air hitting your face as you zip down a snowy mountain is pretty fantastic.
+Then again, building a snowman next to giant rock formations that are million of years old is quite spectacular, too.
+The United States offers some of the most spectacular environments for a winter getaway—the national parks.

 All of the national parks deserve a visit, but a few beg to be toured in the winter.
-These parks offer a unique perspective of their land and seasonal activities to entertain the whole family.
-From the oceans of the East coast to the mountains of the west, the following national parks are the best of the best for winter fun.Continue to 2 of 8 below.
+These parks offer a unique perspective in winter and seasonal activities to entertain the whole family.
+From the oceans of the east coast to the mountains of the west, these national parks are the best for winter fun.Continue to 2 of 8 below.

 02 of 08